-A. Except as provided in Section 24(A) of the Act, where the circumstances surrounding the creation of an existing collective bargaining unit are alleged to have changed sufficiently to warrant a change in the scope and description of that unit, or a merger or realignment of previously existing bargaining units represented by the same labor organization, either the exclusive representative or the employer may file with the director a petition for unit clarification.
-Such a petition seeking realignment of existing units into horizontal units may be filed and processed only when it relates to City employees.
+A. Except as provided in Section 24(A) of the Act, a unit clarification petition is appropriate for resolving ambiguities concerning the unit placement of individuals who come within a newly established classification; where the circumstances surrounding the creation of an existing collective bargaining unit are alleged to have changed sufficiently to warrant a change in the scope and description of that unit, or where a merger or realignment of previously existing bargaining units represented by the same labor organization occurs.; either-Either the exclusive representative or the employer may file with the director a petition for unit clarification.
+Such a petition seeking realignment of existing units into horizontal units may be filed and processed only when it relates to state employees.